EnigmaCurry/d.rymcg.tech/postfix-relay/README.md

 make config
 ```

-Enter a the domain name for this postfix instance:
+Enter the domain name for this postfix instance:

 ```
 POSTFIX_RELAY_TRAEFIK_HOST: Enter the domain name for this instance